 The special elite athlete policy of Inholland University of Applied Sciences makes it possible to combine a career as an elite athlete with a higher professional education programme.
 To be eligible for these facilities, students must have elite athlete status or be a recognised elite athlete.

-Each Inholland location has a student counsellor who you can contact for more information about studying in combination with practising sport as an elite athlete.
+Each Inholland location has a student counsellor whom you can contact for more information about studying in combination with practising sports as an elite athlete.

 You can find more information in the Education Guide.